adanorabi/Panda2/README.md

 ## 🙌 Credits

-- Developed by Team Panda
+- Developed by Team Panda  (our team)
 - Graphics & UI Styling: [FlatLaf](https://www.formdev.com/flatlaf/)
 - All logic and backend implemented from scratch
 - Questions and history stored and managed with JSON & CSV